bxdoan/bxdoan/README.md

 <div align="center">

-> When one door of happiness closes, another opens, but often we look so long at the closed door that we do not see the one that has been opened for us.
+> Certain things catch your eye, but pursue only those that capture the heart.

-> — Helen Keller —
+> —  Ancient Indian Proverb —

 </div>